The House of Belonging

 The woodworker scrubbed his eyes before his gaze landed on the broken dollhouse sitting in the corner.
 The stupid dollhouse he’d hauled down from George’s reno job.

-A few days before, Cullen’s gaze had lingered on it too long.
+A few days before—still working above, since no one was ready for him below yet—Cullen’s gaze had lingered too long.

 “You should take it.”
 George had said.
 “For the kids down der.
 These Yuppies ain’t gonna want it.”

 What Cullen should have done was throw it in the dumpster.
 But it wasn’t in his nature to toss something that could be fixed.

 His eyes traveled the wavering, water damaged roof, the snapped shutters, the windows missing mullions—all those replaceable.
 He had already gathered scraps, already began carving a sleigh bed for inside.

 His wife would have loved it with its Victorian gingerbread details and Morris & Co. willow wallpaper, mostly intact.
 But she loved every dollhouse.

 No profit in them, he tried to tell her—too much to carve, too many small pieces to fabricate.
 But each child should have their own, the more intricate, the more beautiful, the better, in her opinion.

 She’d grown up with one, her grandmother’s passed on.
 In his mind’s eye lived little Betty who escaped into a land of play, into a house of order, a house of kindness.
 Neither of them had those during their childhood.